ortus-docs/commandbox-docs/embedded-server/multi-site-support/README.md

+---
+description: Learn how to serve multiple sites with different web roots, rewrites, and more from a single CommandBox server
+---

 # Multi-Site Support

 The default behavior when you run `server start` is to start a server that points only to a single web root.
 There are two methods you can use to host more than one web root at a time in a single CommandBox server: